18F/18f.gsa.gov/_posts/2016-04-05-three-teams-using-the-draft-us-web-design-standards-talk-about-their-experiences.md

 **EH:** Although we chose an iterative approach towards adopting these design standards I would advocate for a more wholesale adoption of the style guidelines/template.
-With full integration into the the 18F Web Design Standards you become a more engaged participant in the improvement and debugging of the current standards.
+With full integration into the 18F Web Design Standards you become a more engaged participant in the improvement and debugging of the current standards.